medsuet/Xcelerium-IC-Design-Training/Ibrahim/README.md

     ./taska_b.sh
     ```
 ## Task 5 - Makefiles
 This project demonstrates the use of a Makefile for compiling and managing a C program with `main.c` and `functions.c`.
-The Makefile includes various targets to build the project, clean up generated files, and compile with debugging symbols.
-Additionally, it handles multiple source files automatically and implements dependency tracking for header files.
+It handles multiple source files automatically and implements dependency tracking for header files.

 ### Makefile Targets